With echoes of Theranos, Truvian Sciences revives the dream of low-cost, accessible blood tests – TechCrunch

 Funding for the company came from GreatPoint Ventures and included DNS Capital,Tao Capital Partners and previous investor Domain Associates.

-The ultimate goal, according to Hawkins, is to develop a system that can be installed in labs and can provide accurate results in 20 minutes for a battery of health tests from a small sample of blood for as low as $50.
+The ultimate goal, according to Hawkins, is to develop a system that can be installed in labs and can in 20 minutes and for as low as $50 provide from a small sample of blood accurate results for a battery of health tests.
 Typically, these tests can cost anywhere from several hundred to several thousand dollars — depending on the testing facility, says Hawkins.

-Using new automation and sensing technologies, Truvian is aiming to combine chemistries, immunoassays and hematology assays into a single device that can perform standard assessment blood tests like lipid panels, metabolic panels, blood cell counts, and tests of thyroid, kidney and liver functions.
+Using new automation and sensing technologies, Truvian is aiming to combine chemistries, immunoassays and hematology assays into a single device that can perform standard assessment blood tests like lipid panels, metabolic panels, blood cell counts and tests of thyroid, kidney and liver functions.

 The company’s system includes remote monitoring and serviceability, according to a statement from Truvian.
 Its dry reagent technology allows materials to be stored at room temperature, removing the need for cold chain or refrigerated storage.
 According to a statement, the company is working to receive a CE Mark in the European Economic Area and submitted to the FDA for 510(k) clearance along with a “clinical laboratory improvement amendments” waiver application to let the devices be used in a retail setting or doctor’s office.